 Latest news from Big Barn and our producers.

-Get planting herbs!
-Herbs can make any meal and are fun to plant.
-Even if you don’t have much space your can still enjoy summer basil on your windowsill or fresh rosemary at your back door.
+Herbs can make any meal and can be very healthy added to food or to make tea with, mint, camomile..
+Even if you don’t have much space your garden you can still enjoy summer basil on your windowsill or fresh rosemary at your back door all year round.

 Hardy herbs such as sage, rosemary, thyme and marjoram normally live on throughout the year, even in the winter, so they are the perfect starting point.
 Others like mint and chives regrow every year.